gnolang/gno/docs/REVELATIONS.md

 Whatever the case, the need for better platforms for distilling truth is clear.
 One cannot discuss any of these things without such a tool, without appearing to be insane.

+\*\* Is Jupiter really the planet of Death?
+They also mention the second dubious Jesuit Oath quote (see below), so some of the points may be dubious.
+Regarding "The Order", It's interesting that a certain "magical" individual, an Oxford valedictorian, self professed MI5 agent who worked with Soros introduced me to my ex co-founder, who I brought into the ICF, and this said ex co-founder who then later pressured me to leave said organization.
+Interesting coincidence.
+I harbor no grudge against these individuals, and I cannot prove anything further anyways.
+None of this is intended to place blame or fault with anyone at the ICF.
+Surely, it is fair for me to reveal these facts, for I have made no promises or oaths to anyone that prevents me from saying so.

 ### Religion - Jesuit Oath